The Definitive Guide to Marketing Strategy

 Defining value propositions, positioning, and brand strategy.

 Identity is how you translate insight into a coherent, differentiated market presence.
 It’s how customers understand what you stand for and why you matter.
 Without clear identity, no amount of execution matters.
+This includes your value proposition, how you position your brand, and how your portfolio is organized.

 Innovation